awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 This automated AWS CloudFormation template deploys the solution in the AWS Cloud.

-* Use
-[Launch solution in AWS Standard Regions](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=qrsdd-stack) to launch the AWS CloudFormation template.
+* [Launch solution in AWS Standard Regions][template-url] to deploy solution via the AWS CloudFormation template.

-* The template launches in the US West 2 (Oregon) Region by default.
-To launch this solution in a different AWS Region, use the Region selector in the console navigation bar.
+* The template launches in the US West(Oregon) by default.
+To launch this solution in a different AWS Region(for example `us-east-1`), use the Region selector in the console navigation bar.

-* On the **Create stack** page, verify that the correct [quantum-ready-solution-for-drug-discovery.template](template.md) is shown in the **Amazon S3 URL** text box and choose **Next**.

 * Under **Parameters**, review the parameters for the template and modify them as necessary.
 This solution uses the following values.
 Choose **Next**.